 Your farm policy should have general liability coverage to protect against claims of bodily injury, property damage, medical expenses or personal injury.

-General liability insurance pays for accidents that occur as a result of your operation, both on and off the farm.
+General liability insurance pays for accidents that occur because of your operation, both on and off the farm.
 These might include a tractor causing an accident on a public road or someone getting injured by a spooked animal.

-Product liability and pollution liability are also typically excluded.
+Product liability and pollution liability are also typically excluded from farm insurance.
 Product liability claims could occur if you sell eggs, milk, fruits, vegetables, jams or other food products.
-Pollution liability might include not only chemical and pesticide injuries but also smoke from burning pastures and manure from your livestock.
-You’ll need to purchase the coverage separately or add it as an “endorsement” to your farm policy.

 Finally, keep in mind that liability insurance doesn’t cover the employees of your farm.
 For employee coverage, you need workers’ compensation insurance.
 Family members who are employees can also be covered by workers’ compensation insurance.